Rallo00/EscPosLib/README.md

-# What is thi library?
+# What is this library?
 This library allows ethernet printing on ESC/POS printers using C#.

 # The Idea